xiaoyifang/goldendict-ng/website/docs/developer.md

       + Qt Image formats
       + Qt MultiMedia
       + Qt Positioning
-      + Qt SerialPort (? super weird here, but `windepolyqt` will fail without this)
+      + Qt SerialPort (? super weird here, but it is needed.)
       + Qt Speech
       + Qt Webchannel
       + Qt Webengine
-  + Developer and Design Tools
-    + Qt Creator
+  + Qt Creator (optional)
     + CMake
     + Ninja

 Note that MinGW is not supported.

+CMake and Ninja are needed.

 ## 2. Install a compiler